palani-johnson/manim-test/README.md

 5. Open VSCode from the shell by running `code .`

-6. Run the CreateCircle scene by running `manim -pql src/scene.py CreateCircle`
+6. Run the CreateCircle scene by running `manim -pql src/scene.py CreateCircle`.
+Alternatively use the build task with `Cmd+Shift+B` on macOS.